“The best way to describe Caterina’s work is bridging the inner world with intellectual forms.”

 Injecting space with mansions of ideas, taking thought beyond that which it has ever been before.
 We are geniuses on the leading edge, responsible for the evolution of the human race.
 We are created to be the Creator.
 So Create.

-His watercolor portraits revealed a powerful and distinctive style and the precision of his brushwork pushed the boundaries of the medium.
-In addition, his desire to bring his characters to life in the most powerful manner possible led him to embark on a career as an actor in accomplished films and TV series as well as screenwriting.
+Throughout his academic and professional pursuits, Alexander continued to create.
+His watercolor portraits revealed a powerful and distinctive style, and the precision of his brushwork pushed the boundaries of the medium.
+In addition, his desire to bring his characters to life in the most powerful manner possible led him to embark on a career as an actor/screenwriter.
+He has starred in critically acclaimed films and popular TV shows, and has also been featured in commercials and fitness videos.